-Suddenly a young Japanese girl ran over and asked if I would take a photo of her and her family, it always worries me that I’ll take a bad photo because I can never see the screen clearly.
+Suddenly a young girl ran over and asked if I would take a photo of her and her family, it always worries me that I’ll take a bad photo because I can never see the screen on the back of a camera clearly.
 I asked her to check them before I left and as she was happy with them we carried on along the jetty.

-It was damned blowy out there and we could see the sea through the big gaps in the wooden, eeek!
+It was damned blowy out there and we could see the sea through the big gaps in the wooden floor.
+Eeek!
 A lady walked past carrying her little white dog, I commented to her and she laughed and said her tiny dog was so scared because her little foot had gone between the gap so she’d had to pick her up.
-I could completely understand her pain, Darren laughed at me because I was walking strangely along the planks!
+I could completely understand her pain, Darren laughed at me because I was walking very strangely along the planks!
 Cheeky!